adlnet/xapi-launch/readme.md

 ## Running the Server Side demo content
 1. Once you've completed the steps above, you can add the other demo content
 2. Register a new app, using the URL `http://localhost:3030/question/1`
+3. Set up the demo server by running `npm install` in `./applications/Server side demo/`.
 3. Start the server that serves this course by running `node server` in `./applications/Server side demo/`

 ## Running the native application demo